-You would be responsible for planning and implementing change and likely to be a senior leader.
+You will be play a major part on setting the vision, aims and objectives for the organisation and creating routes towards reaching these goals.
+You could also be responsible for planning and implementing change and you're likely to be a senior leader.

 Job roles will vary depending on the organisation, but essentially have responsibility for the successful delivery of a range of services within the organisation.
 In the NHS, your role in strategic management will certainly involve: